department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/fsgli.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
+title: Family Group Life Insurance (FSGLI) | Veterans Affairs
-title: Family Servicemembers’ Group Life Insurance (FSGLI)
+heading: Family Servicemembers’ Group Life Insurance (FSGLI)
+description: Family SGLI, also known as Family Servicemembers' Group Life Insurance (FSGLI), may cover you if you're a spouse or dependent child of a Servicemember covered under SGLI.
+Find out how much coverage you may qualify for under FSGLI, and how to mange your coverage.
 display_title: Family Servicemembers’ Group (FSGLI)
+keywords: family sgli, family servicemembers group life insurance
 concurrence:
 order: 2
 relatedlinks: